ScottyHall/blockie-talkie/README.md

-# blockie-talkie
+# Blockie Talkie
+## A LoRa/Bluetooth Messaging Project

-LoRa and Bluetooth Project for something that will probably never be useful but definitely fun
+Ever want to make a LoRa and Bluetooth Project that you will probably use twice and then never again?
+Wow, you've stopped at the right place.